 There is detailed information on the Devon ChurchLands site.
 In addition to fascinating information, it has wonderful photos.

-As our Rector, Marc Kerslake is on sabbatical, the services in the mission community have been re-arranged to allow fair cover to all the churches.
-We will have two services a month, both starting at 11am.
+We have two services a month, both starting at 11am.
 Do look at the other churches for – particularly Clyst Hydon – for other services.

 St James the Great Church, Talaton